Rhuthvik-D/Kasparro-Assignment/README.md

 # AI-Powered Market Intelligence System

-[cite_start]This repository contains the solution for the Applied AI Engineer assignment focused on building an AI-powered market intelligence system. [cite_start]The project ingests, cleans, and analyzes marketing and sales data to generate actionable insights using Large Language Models (LLMs). [cite_start]The final output is an interactive web dashboard built with Streamlit that displays key metrics and AI-generated recommendations.
+This repository contains the solution for the Applied AI Engineer assignment focused on building an AI-powered market intelligence system.
+The project ingests, cleans, and analyzes marketing and sales data to generate actionable insights using Large Language Models (LLMs).
+The final output is an interactive web dashboard built with Streamlit that displays key metrics and AI-generated recommendations.

 ## Key Features